 Infrastructure as Code is another example of how DevOps streamlines the collective efforts of Devs and Ops complying to organizational policies and governance without compromising efficiency in the SDLC pipeline performance.

 These stark differences remind us that Agile and DevOps, at their roots, are not the same.

 Culture of Agile and DevOps

 While Agile does not necessarily lead to DevOps, both can have profound culture shifts within an organization.

 An Agile approach encourages a change in how we think about development.
-Instead of thinking of development as a large, difficult think, Agile thinking promotes small, manageable changes quickly that over time lead to larger changes.
-Companies of all sizes have experimented with how working in an Agile way can boost many departments, and today some enterprises even consider themselves fully Agile.
+Instead of thinking of development as cumbersome, Agile thinking promotes small, manageable changes quickly that, over time, lead to large changes.
+Companies of all sizes have experimented with how working in an Agile way can boost many departments, not only IT.
+Today some enterprises consider themselves fully Agile.

-DevOps can also bring its own cultural shifts within an organization, including enhanced communication, and balancing stability with change and flexibility.
+DevOps can also bring its own cultural shifts within an organization, including enhancing communication and balancing stability with change and flexibility.